I did not receive an order confirmation....

 How to test a refoamed unit?

 Once you've refoamed your units you can test them.
 You can test them by pushing the woofer membrane an listen, or by playing music over your woofers.
 When listening to music it's hard to hear if they are faulty, because you can define a faulty woofer by its scraping sound.
-On this website you can find sound samples - consisting of very low tones.
+If you use sound samples, consisting of very low tones.
 They will make the woofers work hard, but you will hardly hear anything.
 Play the samples over your refoamed woofer and listen carefully.
 If you hear any 'scraping' sounds you have attached the new surround in a wrong way - it's not centred.
 In that case the voice coil scrapes the magnet.
 Remove the new surround from the cabinet and mount it again.
 This will be the case in about 1% of all refoams.

 How much time will the refoam take?